Oregon Secretary of State Civics Toolkit

 The NewsHour Extra!
-For Students website is updated every week with articles, video segments, columns by student journalists and more.
+For Students has articles, video segments, columns by student journalists and more.

 Ben's Guide to U.S. Government for Kids

 Benjamin Franklin teaches civics lessons.
 Choose an age, K through 12, to find appropriate lessons.
 Lessons are designed for online use.

 White House 101: Facts and Fun for All Ages